Best Forensic Accounting Degree Programs

 Are forensic accountants in demand?

 Forensic accountants are in demand.
-According to the BLS, accountants and auditors are projected to see 7% job growth from 2020 to 2030, adding nearly 100,000 new positions to the field.
+The BLS projects positions for accountants and auditors will grow 6% from 2023-2033, adding 91,000 new positions to the field.

 Recommended Reading